-Base Information Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2003 - 2019 Negative residual value BoP Reference: 4.1.b Estimate EGP Expert Engineering Report date 2011 updated for VicHub data Inflation rate: SGSPAA internal 2019 budgeted CPI Discount rate: 5 year average rate for 15 year Australian Government Securities (AGS) bonds Negative residual value is calculated as: $PV(Decommissioning)t = C{T_E} \times \frac{(1+i)^{T_D-T_E}}{(1+r)^{T_D-t}}$ Where: Negative residual value is interpreted as the current value of the forecast decommissioning cost that the service provider will pay when the pipeline is removed from service in the future.
+Base I nformation Population Approach Source Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Methodology Assumptions pipeline assets Inflation rate: SGSPAA internal 2021 budgeted CPI Discount rate: 5 year average rate for 15 year Australian Government Securities (AGS) bonds Where: CTE is the estimated cost of decommissioning in dollars as at time TE TD is the expected year of decommissioning i is the estimated inflation rate r is the estimated discount rate t is the year of the estimate A Subject Matter Expert utilised the EGP expert Engineering report as a basis for estimating the decommissioning cost (CTE) for VicHub.
+Phasing of Negative Residual value The year 1 value of the decommissioning cost was reported in year 1.
+The cost of debt incremental was then reported for each subsequent year until 2020.
+In 2021 the increment is calculated as the difference in total negative residual value between 2020 and 2021. the service provider will pay when the pipeline is removed from service in the future.
 The expert engineering report is an accurate basis for estimating the cost to decommission the pipeline.
 The 5 year average of the 15 year AGS bonds are appropriate to estimate rate of return for present value calculation purposes.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2003 - 2004 Maintenance capitalised BoP Reference: 4.1.c Estimate Pipeline Asset - Maintenance capitalised (2005 - 2019) Data for capitalised maintenance was not available prior to the service providers ownership of the pipeline.
+Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2003 - 2004 Maintenance capitalised BoP Reference: 4.1.c Estimate Pipeline Asset - Maintenance capitalised (2005 - 2021) Data for capitalised maintenance was not available prior to the service providers ownership of the pipeline.
 Estimate pre-acquisition maintenance capitalised based on post-acquisition actual maintenance capitalised data, therefore estimated no capitalised maintenance.
 Post-acquisition actual maintenance capitalised data is an appropriate basis for estimating pre-acquisition maintenance.
-No transactions recorded pre-acquisition for Maintenance capitalised.
+No transactions recorded pre- acquisition for Maintenance capitalised.

-Base Information Population Approach Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005 - 2019 Maintenance capitalised BoP Reference: 4.1.c Actual SAP Trial Balance and FAMR for: • VicHub No data for capitalised maintenance was noted in the review of the SAP FAMR and the relevant SAP Trial Balances.
-Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2003 - 2004 Disposals (at cost) BoP Reference: 4.1.d Estimate Pipeline Assets - Disposals (at cost) (2005 - 2019) VicHub estimated there to be no proceeds of disposals for the pipeline in the pre-acquisition period.
+Base Information Table Name Asset Descript ion Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2005 - 2021 Maintenance capitalised BoP Reference: 4.1.c Actual SAP Trial Balance and FAMR for: • VicHub No data for capitalised maintenance was noted in the review of the SAP FAMR and the relevant SAP Trial Balances.
+N/A Table 4.1: Recovered capital method - pipeline assets Pipeline Assets 2003 - 2004 Disposals (at cost) BoP Reference: 4.1.d Estimate Pipeline Assets - Disposals (at cost) (2005 - 2021) VicHub estimated there to be no proceeds of disposals for the pipeline in the pre-acquisition period.
 This estimate is based on analysis of the actual data for the SGSPAA post-acquisition period when there were no proceeds of disposals for the pipeline.
-Disposal (at cost) has been interpreted to mean cash proceeds from the sales of property, plant and equipment which is the equivalent to the cost paid by the 3rd party which acquired the asset.
-Post-acquisition actual data is an appropriate basis for estimating pre-acquisition disposals.
+Disposal (at cost) has been interpreted to mean cash proceeds from the sales of property, plant and equipmen which is the equivalent to the cost paid by the 3rd party which acquired the asset.
+Post-acquisition actual data i an appropriate basis for estimating pre-acquisition disposals.
 No material proceeds on disposals over the life of the pipeline.
 Pipelines are a stable asset and it is reasonable to expect that proceeds on disposals of pipeline assets would be immaterial.